PIN Adoption 2.0

 Disclaimer: To uphold confidentiality, some details and designs have been intentionally omitted or modified.

-WHY PIN?
+Why PIN?

 User accounts taken over by fraudsters reached an all-time high